-- 1) Residents are instructed not to bring L.P.G cylinders into block.
-This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site. - 5) Storage cupboards adjacent flats were found in good condition and remained secure no access was gained inside. - 6) Residents have access to external lockable store cupboards located in the rear yard area.
+- 1) Residents instructed not to bring L.P.G cylinders into block. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a maisonette or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / cleaners.

-Additional Control Measures.
-Fire Risk Assessment - Action Plan
+Additional Control Measures; Fire Risk Assessment - Action Plan